School of Engineering

 The MADE program asks students to engage in a diverse, collaborative environment where multiple ideas are able to mesh and meld, addressing various problems.
 We promote inclusive, reflective design practices that create meaningful projects and build community bonds.

-Industry leaders serve as studio critics and studio project partnership leads.
+• Industry leaders serve as studio critics and studio project advisors.

 In addition to adding to your body of knowledge and skills, you will work in a team whose members have diverse perspectives and come from different disciplinary frameworks.
 This prepares you for team-based work environments that facilitate a holistic approach to problem solving.